xonixx/xonixx.github.io/awk_tech_notes.md

 # AWK technical notes

 ## Lack of GC (not needed)
 AWK was designed to not require a GC (garbage collector) for its implementation.
-By the way, same as sh/bash.
+By the way, just like sh/bash.
 I learned this remarkable fact from the [oilshell blog](https://www.oilshell.org/blog/tags.html?tag=awk#awk).

 The most substantial consequence is that it's forbidden to return an array from a function, only a scalar value is allowed.